hamrel-cxu/Ensemble-Regularized-Adaptive-Prediction-Set-ERAPS/README.md

 # Ensemble Regularized Adaptive Prediction Set ERAPS
 > Implementation and experiments based on the paper [Conformal prediction set for time-series]().
-The current paper is accepted by ...
+The current paper is strongly accepted by the Workshop on Distribution-Free Uncertainty Quantification at ICML 2022

 > Please direct all implementation-related inquiries to Chen Xu @ cxu310@gatech.edu.